matthewoden/slackerton/README.md

   ... add @user as an admin - adds a user as an admin ... remove @user from admins - removes user from admins ... list admins - lists admins for the current slack team

+  ... ignore @user - stop responding to a user
+  ... unignore @user - stop ignoring a user
+  ... list ignored - lists all ignored users for the current team
 ```

 ---